Jhernie/Leaflet-Exploration/README.md

 # Leaflet-Exploration
 Showcasing the way the Javascript leaflet library can enhance viewing of earthquake data with interactive plots.

-Please use the following pathway to find the script used "Delivered Materials" > "Starter_Code"

 # Summary